javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 The benefit of such approach is that we don't have to carry `revoke` around.
 We can get it from the map by `proxy` when needeed.

 Using `WeakMap` instead of `Map` here, because it should not block garbage collection.
-If a proxy object becomes "unreachable" (e.g. no variable references it any more), `WeakMap` allows it to be wiped from memory (we don't need its revoke in that case).
+If a proxy object becomes "unreachable" (e.g. no variable references it any more), `WeakMap` allows it to be wiped from memory together with its `revoke` that we won't need any more.

 ## References